firtysh/codenames/README.md

-# Codename
+# Codenames

-Codename is a mobile application built with React Native CLI that brings the popular board game "Codenames" to your smartphone.
+Codenames is a mobile application built with React Native CLI that brings the popular board game "Codenames" to your smartphone.
 Enjoy the game with your friends and family anytime, anywhere.

 ## Features